 - Inspects all biosafety laboratories at least on an annual basis, with a focus on

-- The physical biocontainment labs and equipment for compliance with general CDC guidelines on Biosafety Level (BSL) and Animal Biosafety Level (ABSL), using developed laboratory inspection checklists.
+The physical biocontainment labs and equipment for compliance with general CDC guidelines on Biosafety Level (BSL), Animal Biosafety Level (ABSL), and Plant Biosafety Level (BSL-P), using developed laboratory inspection checklists.

-- Laboratory-specific biosafety manuals and standard operating procedures (SOPs) for compliance with guidelines for BSL and ABSL operations.
+Laboratory-specific biosafety manuals and standard operating procedures (SOPs) for compliance with guidelines for BSL, ABSL, and BL-P operations.

-- Develops SOPs for dealing with emergency spills of biohazards and rDNA materials.
+- Develops SOPs for dealing with emergency spills of biohazards and recombinant/synthetic materials.

 IBC Program Manager